bwmarrin/dgvoice/README.md

+# dgVoice
-# dgVoice: music support for Discordgo.
+This package adds opus audio and play file support for Discordgo.

 Include this along with Discordgo to add the ability to play audio files to a voice channel on Discord.

+* You must use Discordgo 0.10.0-alpha or newer
 * You must have ffmpeg in your path and Opus libs already installed.
-* You must use Discordgo 0.9.0-alpha or newer

 This has been updated recently and should be more stable however it should still be considered an example / proof of concept.
 It is not complete and it will have